 - What’s the wow-factor?
 What stands out as the best or most exciting part of your job? (from your perspective or from the perspective of a middle schooler)

-- What questions guide your work?
+- Why is your work important?
 What bigger picture problem are you attempting to solve?
-What do you hope to accomplish long-term?
+How does what you are doing relate to everyday life?

-- How did you get to where you are today?
+- Why did you become interested in your work?
+How did you get to where you are today?
 Describe your “path to become a STEM professional?” (timelines are great here!)

 *You’ll expand on higher ed in a future letter, so no need to go deep into schooling now.